lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### No ACK
 In the No ACK mode there is no feedback communication.
 The sender will send the fragments until the last one without any possibility to know if there were an error or a loss has occurred.
 As there is not a need to identify specific fragments a one-bit FCN is used, where FCN All-0 will be sent for all fragments except the last one.
 The latter will carry an All-1 FCN and will send the MIC.
-The receiver waits for fragments and will set a timer in order to see if there are no missing fragments.
+The receiver waits for fragments and will set the Inactivity timer in order to see if there are no missing fragments.
 The No ACK mode will use the MIC contained in the last fragment to check error.
 The FCN is set to All-1 for the last fragment.
 When the Inactivity Timer expires or when the check of MIC gives an error the receiver will abort the communication, all the fragments will be dropped.
 The Inactivity Timer will be based on the LPWAN technology and will be defined in the specific technology document.

 ### The Window modes